KilianHanich/arch-libnexpod-host-shim-pkg/README.md

-# arch-nexpod-host-shim-pkg
+# arch-libnexpod-host-shim-pkg
-PKGBUILD for the nexpod-host-shim
+PKGBUILD for the libnexpod-host-shim